 Most employees of the U are mandatory reporters under Title IX.
 This means that if a student discloses they have been a victim of sexual or domestic/dating violence, stalking or sexual harrassment the employee must report it to the Office of Equal Opportunity and Affirmative Action

-Our Victim-Survivor Advocates (and other staff of the CSW) are confidential which means that what you disclose to them does NOT constitute a report to the Title IX office or law enforcement.
+Our Victim-Survivor Advocates (and other staff) are confidential which means that what you disclose to them does NOT constitute a report to the Title IX office or law enforcement.
 We will keep information and conversations with our clients private and confidential.
 No information is shared with anyone outside of the Center for Student Wellness without your written permission.
 You can choose as much or as little as you’d like to disclose to your Victim-Survivor Advocate.

 As required by law, there are a few standard exceptions where we may break confidentiality: disclosures of active or suspected abuse, neglect or exploitation of children, elders or vulnerable adults; threats or cases of imminent danger to others; and for certain crimes that occur on campus property, limited information about the type, location and date of crime.
 You can always ask your advocate if you have questions about confidentiality and decide how to proceed.

 Believe and listen to the person.
 Tell them about our Victim-Survivor Advocacy program and offer to support them in accessing our services.
 If they are not ready to seek professional support, that’s OK.
 Let them know that it is completely their decision and should they change their mind, you are available to support them when they’re ready.